-General and administrative expense increased by \$1.0 million from \$3.3 million for the year ended December 31, 2018 to \$4.3 million for the year ended December 31, 2019.
-The increase in general and administrative expenses was primarily attributable to increases in costs related to the hiring of additional personnel, salaries and related expenses and other legal and corporate expenses.
+General and administrative expenses were \$7.4 million for the year ended December 31, 2020 compared to \$4.3 million for the year ended December 31, 2019, an increase of \$3 million.
+This increase was primarily due to higher expenses in connection with becoming a public company, including officer and director insurance, increased headcount and stock based compensation.